The Human Factor: How Bad Attitudes and Behaviors Can Destroy Even the Strongest Business

 One bad apple can spoil the bunch, but a whole team with poor attitudes destroys the orchard.
 The effects cascade:

 – Reputation death: Review sites and social media amplify every negative experience.
+Word of mouth spreads in small communities.
+Their competition can tell you how many customers have the same issue and slowly take the business.

 – Lost repeat business: Most revenue comes from loyal customers, not one-time buyers.
+Loyal customers that get treated poorly just leave.
+If you ask them they will tell you that the staff just isn’t what it used to be.

 – Higher costs: Businesses then spend more on advertising, or store remodels to replace lost customers.
+Companies react by adding product and changing the store to make it more appealing.
+This costs money, when none of that mattered.
+They needed to look at the staff not the store.

 Countless restaurants, retail stores, and service businesses have followed this exact path.
+The problem didn’t stem from the brand or product.
+It was bad employees and management all along.

 Turning It Around: What Leaders and Employees Must Do